(L to R) Graham, me, and Gabriel modeling new shirts- June 2024 (shirt design by Alec and Hannah)

 My job at the CMC!

-I was employed by the CMC from May 3rd, 2013 through the end of 2025* - just under two years after I retired from the Postal Service.
+I was employed by the CMC from May 3rd, 2013 to May 10, 2025* - starting about two years after I retired from the Postal Service.

 Sent: Friday, August 16, 2024 3:05 PM